jiewen-lai/iksolver_mlx_robio19/README.md

 ## 👨‍💻 Try it yourself!

 `trainNetwork_DH.mlx`:
-- Compute the transformation matrix of a two-segment continuum robot based on the DH prameters (a virtual pseudo-rigid link model)
+- Compute the transformation matrix of a two-segment continuum robot based on the DH parameters (a virtual pseudo-rigid link model)
 - Clear
-- Based on the DH model, compute ans save the IO relationship between the configuration ($R^4$) and tip cartesian ($R^6$).
+- Based on the DH model, compute and save the IO relationship between the configuration ($R^4$) and tip cartesian ($R^6$).
 - Train MLP

 ```